microsoft/OpenAIWorkshop/labs/Lab_3_chatWithDocuments/Script.md

     ![HTTP File Test](Images/http-file-test.PNG)

 ## Option C: Launch Postman
 > :information_source: This method requires Postman client to be installed locally in your system.
-If its installed already, please download from [Postman Client](https://www.postman.com/downloads/)
+If its not installed already, please download from [Postman Client](https://www.postman.com/downloads/)

   - Open Postman in your system and click on **New** as shown in the below screenshot and then select `HTTP`: